tenkeyless/dart_docs/src/content/effective-dart/design.md

 `list.take()` or `string.split()`.

-### CONSIDER an imperative verb phrase for a function or method if you want to draw attention to the work it performs
+### CONSIDER an imperative verb phrase for a function or method if you want to draw attention to the work it performs {:#consider-an-imperative-verb-phrase-for-a-function-or-method-if-you-want-to-draw-attention-to-the-work-it-performs}

 When a member produces a result without any side effects, it should usually be a getter or a method with a noun phrase name describing the result it returns.